FermiParadox/backend_sensors_for_seniors/README.md

 They can be disabled in `configuration.py`.

-# Testing
-Everything has been tested manually with Postman and unit-tests, although the latter could have been more thorough (and less complicated).

 # Issues
 Some functions are prone to race-conditions when e.g.:
 - 2 nurses assign same sensor